Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 We can’t blame you if you feel the PDR is a glorified GoPro camera for cars.
 Still, it has some solid dash cam features.

-For instance, you can activate Valet Mode to record vehicle data and video when others use the car.
+For instance, you can activate Valet Mode to record vehicle data and take video clips when others use the car.
+However, the problem with the PDR is that you have to switch it on for it to work.

 Please also read our article about cars with front bench seats.